Forum Discussion

 This blog post delves into the strategic setup and utilization of ACC tables, guiding you through a journey of efficient administration and governance of your Quickbase realm.

-The Governance Starter Kit
+The Governance Core Apps

 To establish a comprehensive governance framework, realm admins need to create three core applications.
 These three apps lay a solid foundation, which allows for easy expansion and subsequent modifications.
+For in-depth instructions, go to the Exchange and search for "GCA Instructions".
+This app will guide you through the build below:

-ACC Table Pipeline Process to log a Deleted App
+ACC Table Pipeline Process Example

 Separation for Simplification